salama/object-machine/soml/parfait.md

 derived from Value.
 So an integer is *not* an object, but still has a class and methods, just no instance variables.

-### Layout and Class
+### Type and Class

-Each object has a layout that describes the instance variables and types of the object.
+Each object has a type that describes the instance variables and basic types of the object.
 It also reference the class of the object.
-Layout objects are constant, may not be changed over their lifetime.
-When a field is added to a class, a new layout is created.
+Type objects are constant, may not be changed over their lifetime.
+When a field is added to a class, a new type is created.

 A Class describes a set of objects that respond to the same methods (methods are store in the class).
-A Layout describes a set of objects that have the same instance variables.
+A Type describes a set of objects that have the same instance variables.

 ### Method, Message and Frame